Moreton Bay College: History

 In April 2003, the college opened its own chapel for the first time in 102 years.
 The chapel was formerly the Upper Brookfield Uniting Church, which closed in November 2001.
 MBC Child Care, a long day care centre providing full care for boys and girls from 15 months, as well as outside school hours care and vacation care, was also opened in 2003.
 In addition, the establishment of Moreton Bay Boys' College in collaboration with the Presbyterian and Methodist Schools Association (PMSA).

 At the opening of 2004, the college roll was at record levels: 1220 across the P-12 campus.
-In August 2004, construction began on the music centre and concert hall, an outstanding acquisition for the college.
-This wonderful facility was officially opened in February 2006, and significantly enhanced the college’s already outstanding Music Program.
+In August 2004, construction began on the music centre and concert hall.
+This facility was officially opened in February 2006, and significantly enhanced the college's Music Program.

 In March 2005, Mr Teys completed his tenure at the college.
 Mr McLay (deputy principal) acted as principal for the remainder of the year, during which time the board of governors appointed Ms Jennifer Haynes as principal from the commencement of 2006.

 In 2007, Moreton Bay College won both the Mollie Gould Cup for Swimming and the Stephens Trophy for Athletics for the first time in MBC history.
 This feat was repeated in 2008.
 In 2009, Moreton Bay College swimmers lived up to their reputation by taking out the Mollie Gould Cup for the fifth consecutive year, totally an impressive seven times over the past eight years.

 The graduates of 2006 and 2007 achieved outstanding results, which saw MBC described as ‘the most successful of the state’s all-girls schools”.
 In 2008, the results of the graduating class saw MBC earn the title of “Queensland’s No. 1 Academic Achiever for 2008” by The Courier-Mail.

 While Moreton Bay Boys’ College remained fully independent of MBC in its management, in 2008, Moreton Bay College assumed full financial responsibility for the college.

 Through inclusive consultation, a renewed strategic plan 2009–2013 was released in 2008.

 In July 2011, Moreton Bay College and Moreton Bay Boys’ College amalgamated.

 The two Colleges were constitutionally joined by a common Board membership, under the leadership of chair of the board, Mr Geoff Diehm.
 Ms Jennifer Haynes was appointed as principal of both schools with focus being on developing alignment as appropriate across the two schools, strategic development, staff employment and financial oversight with the assistance of the cross schools' Director of Business and Finance, Helen Gabriel.

 In 2012, Dr. Deborah Priest was appointed as the inaugural head of college at Moreton Bay College to oversee its daily operations and implementation of the budget and to feed into the strategic planning of the college.